ratan-lab/BaitSTR/README.md

 # STRBait

 ## SUMMARY
 STRBait is a collection of three programs to automate the discovery of exact short tandem repeats (and its flanking region) from Illumina fastq sequences.
+Not yet ready for public consumption.

 ## REQUIREMENTS
 STRBait should work on any standard 64 bit Linux environment with